ppy/osu-wiki/news/2024/2024-01-20-new-featured-artist-sparxe.md

 ### Sparxe - Comma, ~ Imi to Kouzou no Bunri

-Or try [the map that led to a broken pp record](https://osu.ppy.sh/beatmapsets/1785711) hosted by [HomieLove](https://osu.ppy.sh/users/8693851)!
+Or try [the map that led to a broken pp record](https://osu.ppy.sh/beatmapsets/1785711) hosted by ::HomieLove::{ user-id=8693851 }!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/398/Songs/Sparxe - Comma, ~ Imi to Kouzou no Bunri.mp3">